Updated on November 20, 2025 by Angelika Klein

 Conclusion

-My trip to the Stauferland was a short journey through time between the Roman Limes, medieval monastery life and the historic old town.
-Lorch Abbey fascinated me with its tranquillity and sweeping views over the Rems Valley.
+My trip to the Stauferland My day in Stauferland felt like a journey through time – from the Roman Limes to medieval monastery life and the historic charm of Schwäbisch Gmünd’s old town.
+Lorch Monastery captivated me with its silence and its wide views over the Rems Valley.
 And Schwäbisch Gmünd?
-A charming mix of history and southern flair - exactly the kind of town where you spontaneously drink one more cappuccino than planned.
-I had to skip Wäscherschloss and Hohenstaufen - but that only makes me look forward to my next visit even more.
+A delightful mix of history and Mediterranean flair – the kind of town where you spontaneously find yourself ordering one more cappuccino than planned.
+I didn’t make it to Wäscherschloss or Hohenstaufen this time, but that just gives me the perfect excuse to return.

 12 of 12 info